NannyML/nannyml/docs/datasets/multiclass.rst

 Metadata Extraction
 ===================

-The dataset's columns are name such that the heuristics NannyML uses to extract metadata can identify them.
-We can see below how to extract metadata:
+The dataset's columns are named so that the heuristics NannyML uses to extract metadata can identify them.
+We can see below how to extract metadata.

 .. code-block:: python